 ESSENTIAL MAINTENANCE WORKS FOR A9 SPEY RIVER BRIDGE NEAR KINGUSSIE

-Updated 12 November 2024 – Due to more extensive repairs required on the A9 Spey River Bridge, works have been extended until Thursday 12 December.
+Updated 11 December 2024 – Due to delays caused by poor weather conditions, works on the A9 Spey River Bridge have been extended until Friday 20 December.
 A second phase of works on the southbound lane will be scheduled for Autumn 2025.
+Please see changes in red below.

-• Road resurfacing and bridge deck refurbishment works start Monday 9 September for around 14 weeks
+• Road resurfacing and bridge deck refurbishment works start Monday 9 September until Friday 20 December

 • Single lane closure with two way traffic lights and some instances of overnight works using a convoy system